centrifugal/centrifugo/docs/content/faq.md

 In most situations your application need several real-time features.
 We suggest to use namespaces for every real-time feature if it requires some option enabled.

-For example if you need join/leave messages for chat app - create special channel namespace with this `join_leave` option enabled.
-Otherwise your other channels will receive join/leave messages too - increasing load and traffic in system but not actually used by clients.
+For example if you need join/leave messages for chat app - create a special channel namespace with this `join_leave` option enabled.
+Otherwise, your other channels will receive join/leave messages too - increasing load and traffic in system but not actually used by clients.

 The same relates to other channel options.